Lohra (tribe): Culture

 Their traditional occupation is smelting iron and making agricultural and household equipment of iron.
 They make sickle, axes, arrow heads and Plowshares.
 They speak Sadani or Nagpuri.

 Clans

-They have clans such as Sath, Son (Son river), Magahia, Tutli, Kachhua (turtle), Dhan (rice), Tirkey (a bird) etc. In marriage, the bride price is prevalent.
+They have clans such as Sath, Nag, kachhap, Son (Son river), Magahia, Tutli, Kachhua (turtle), Dhan (rice), Tirkey (a bird) etc. In marriage, the bride price is prevalent.
 Their festivals are Sarhul, Karam, Sohrai, Fagua.

 Official Classification

-Lohra are included in Scheduled Tribe in Jharkhand.
+Lohra are included in Scheduled Tribe in Bihar, Jharkhand and West Bengal.